This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 3. Trim your budget

 It is a budget therefore it can be adjusted.
 When the total of your budget doesn’t balance. which is that the expenses are over the income you should trim the budget.

-However, if the expenses is below the income.
-Put that extra income into savings or an emergency funds.
+However, if the expenses are below the income.
+Put that extra income into savings or emergency funds.
 The best thing to do is to invest the money rather than spend it.